rust-lang/rust/src/doc/book/ownership.md

 v2.truncate(2);
 ```

-and `v1` were still accessible we'd end up with an invalid vector since it
+and `v1` were still accessible we'd end up with an invalid vector since `v1`
 would not know that the heap data has been truncated.
 Now, the part of the
 vector `v1` on the stack does not agree with the corresponding part on the
 heap. `v1` still thinks there are three elements in the vector and will